Daddy Longlegs (comics)

-Daddy Longlegs (Ramsey Cole) is a fictional character appearing in American comic books published by Marvel Comics.
+Daddy Longlegs (Ramsey Kole) is a fictional character appearing in American comic books published by Marvel Comics.

 Publication history

 Daddy Longlegs first appeared in Spider-Woman #47 (Dec 1982), and was created by Ann Nocenti and Brian Postman.

 Fictional character biography

 Ramsey Kole was a dancer of short stature who stole and drank some experimental chemicals that Bill Foster was working on, and grew to a height of 15 feet with extremely long arms and legs.
-Spider-Woman went looking for him, and now calling himself Daddy Longlegs, she defeated him, leaving him a dejected emotional wreck.
+Spider-Woman went looking for him.
+Now calling himself Daddy Longlegs, she defeats him, leaving him a dejected emotional wreck.

 Daddy Longlegs was captured by the Locksmith along with a number of other superhumans, but they were freed by Spider-Woman.
 She threw a party for Kole and the other escapees, who were forced to forget her when she was believed to be dead.

-Daddy Longlegs was later restored to normal by Dr. Karl Malus, who used samples from Kle to purify the Pym Particles.
+Daddy Longlegs was later restored to a normal height by Dr. Karl Malus, who used samples from Ramsey Kole to purify him of the Pym Particles.